KyleM157/jettywatch/index.markdown

 | 12:45  | L      |         -0.01 |
 | 18:49  | H      |          3.74 |

 This is a day worth watching.
 Models have been pretty all over the place, so I'll call this a mid-probability swell event.
 The last few GFS runs are closer to where the ECMWF model has been, which is positive.
-If this comes to pass, it'll be way better directed towards our region, but it's still unlikely to be a strong swell event and it will likely fade quickly.
+If this comes to pass, it'll be way better directed towards our region.

+Update: All the sudden this is looking pretty strong.
+I'd take the swell numbers with a grain of salt, but that's a good looking table.
+I'll be looking to post an in depth forecast in the next couple of days once model runs settle a bit.
+This one could be fun.

 Notes: Another short period swell event that is likely to fade quickly.
 The swell direction is better than what we've been seeing but offshores are likely to be quite strong.
-Entirely possible this just doesn't happen.
+Entirely possible this just doesn't happen, but it's looking more likely by the day.

 Best board: TBD